JesusTheHun/dashboard-swarm/README.md

 Open the extension, hit the cogs and set the server url and connect.

 Your setup is done.

+# Add-on

+Enjoy add-on enhancement by simply install the add-on extension from the Chrome Store.
+To developer your own visit https://github.com/JesusTheHun/dashboard-swarm-addon-splunk

 # Install the server